open2c/cooler/docs/cli.rst

     Copy status of input data when using symmetric-upper storage. | `unique`: Incoming data comes from a unique half of a symmetric matrix, regardless of how element coordinates are ordered.
 Execution will be aborted if duplicates are detected. `duplex`: Incoming data contains upper- and lower-triangle duplicates.
 All lower-triangle input elements will be discarded! | If you wish to treat lower- and upper-triangle input data as distinct, use the ``--no-symmetric-upper`` option instead.   [default: unique]

+.. option:: --temp-dir <temp_dir>

+    Create temporary files in a specified directory.
+Pass ``-`` to use the platform default temp dir.

+.. option:: --no-delete-temp

+    Do not delete temporary files when finished.

 .. option:: --storage-options <storage_options>

     Options to modify the data filter pipeline.
 Provide as a comma-separated list of key-value pairs of the form 'k1=v1,k2=v2,...'.
 See http://docs.h5py.org/en/stable/high/dataset.html#filter-pipeline for more details.

+.. option:: -a, --append

+    Pass this flag to append the output cooler to an existing file instead of overwriting the file.

 ----